jbostoen/iTop-translation-guidelines/README.md

 # iTop-translation-guidelines
-Simple repository related to translation guidelines for Dutch version.
+Simple repository related to translation guidelines for the Dutch version of iTop.
-This is an unofficial document, but it contains some pointers on how to translate some strings.
+This is an unofficial document, but it contains some pointers on how to translate some strings in a consistent way.
 It contains discussions about tone (formal vs. informal), literal or natural translations, ...

 It's written in Dutch because it focuses on specific things as well, sometimes including a bit of motivation.